justinkelly/justinkelly.github.io/thanks/index.md

   <h1>Thank you!</h1>

   <p>
-    Thank you for contactingg out to me.
+    Thank you for contacting out to me.
   </p>

   <p>